inyoka/wagtools/README.md

 # Wagtools

-Drop-in app providing streamfields, social links field, contact form, sections and cookie acceptance.
+Wagtools is an app for Wagtail, a CMS built on Django and Python 3.
+Wagtools helps you get Wagtail sites up and running really quickly by providing default pages with many Bootstrap elelments already available via streamfields.
+Wagtail Streamfields allow you to choose which elements you would like to ue, and in what order.
+The app also provides, social links fields, contact forms, blog / article sections and optional cookie acceptance.

+The idea is that using Wagtail and Wagtools you can get a Django website up and hosted within an hour.
+We recommend [pythonanywhere.com/](https://www.pythonanywhere.com/), you will need to create a Virtual Environment to use the latest version of Python.
+I recommend starting here [Deploying Django to Python Anywhere](https://help.pythonanywhere.com/pages/DeployExistingDjangoProject/).
+An alternative might be [CookieCutter](https://github.com/cookiecutter/cookiecutter), although for most basic sites this can get confusing.

-Essentially an amalgamation of several existing projects which provide :
+Essentially an amalgamation of several projects I created which provided :

 - All pages have drop-in Streamfield Bootstrap elements such as Carousels, Button Groups, Images, Jumbotrons (with background images), Cards Calendars, Maps etc.
 - Form page ready to create contact pages and questionairres.
 - Easily embed Facebook and Google Analytic codes through Snippets.
 - Sections / Blog pages with 3 Index page styles to choose from.
 - Built in Cookie acceptance popup built with JavaScript and CSS.
-- Inject Boostrap styling via classes.
-FOr example you can add the class text-dark on the carousel if you have a light image.
+- Inject Boostrap styling via classes (or your own classes).
+For example you can add the class text-dark on the carousel if you have a light image.
 Or add "btn btn-success" to turn some links into buttons etc.  Very useful for helping things pop out with having to edit the site code.
 - A Footer snippet has been added so you can add editable elements into the footer.

 This app is under active development, please log bugs in the [issues section](https://github.com/chandra-kumala-school/wagtools/issues).

 # Installation
 Ensure you are using Bootstrap https://getbootstrap.com/ - Install [Bootstrap 4](https://getbootstrap.com/) locally or use a CDN.
+Currently bootstrap is required for this App to render correctly.
+In the future (asclasses are slowly moved into Wagtools own SCSS) it might be possible to avoid BS, and entirely.

 Inside your Wagtail installation use ...
 ```